Section 6 - Instructional policies and procedures

 A student who thinks the penalty assigned by the instructor is inappropriate may appeal the penalty;

-3. Finally, to either the appropriate Dean or the Mediation Panel (refer to the J/w/w/.Hd«^a«^ for more information).
+- Finally, to either the appropriate Dean or the Mediation Panel.

-Midterm Grades: Assignment of midterm grades for all 100- and 200-level courses is required; grades are expected to be entered into myOswego by the end of the 8th week of each semester.
+Midterm Grades: Assignment of midterm grades for all 100- and 200-level courses is required; grades are expected to be entered into myOswego by the end of the eighth week of each semester.

-Final Examinations All courses will involve some form of comprehensive evaluation.
-Final examinations are an integral part of this procedure m many cases.
+Final Examinations: All courses will involve some form of comprehensive evaluation.
+Final examinations are an integral part of this procedure in many cases.
 For every course requiring a final examination, the day and hour scheduled for this purpose must be used, and the examination must be limited to that specified period of time.

 All evening courses in which final examinations are to be given will hold the examination during the final examination week at the day and hour of regular class meeting.

 The last examination of the semester in a course must be given during the final exam week at the scheduled lime.
 During the last week of class, examinations may only be given if there is also a comprehensive examination given during the scheduled final examination period.